m-spyratos/bootstrap-4-grid/README.md

 instructions bellow.

 __NOTE:__ Sass files do not include any browser specific prefixes.
 If you include them in your project, you will need to use your own post css tool to add prefixes for different browsers.
-If you are using latest [Angular CLI](https://github.com/angular/angular-cli) though, then `autoprefixer` is included by default and you don't need to worry.
+If you are using [Angular CLI](https://github.com/angular/angular-cli) though, then `autoprefixer` is included by default and you don't need to worry.